sswwi18/new-database-concepts-sample/README.md

 ### Database

-For Windows users please follow to following instructions to set up the redis database: https://redislabs.com/blog/redis-on-windows-10/ .
+For Windows users please follow to these instructions to set up the redis database: https://redislabs.com/blog/redis-on-windows-10/ .